 - Repetitive actions such as sitting with the feet tucked underneath the body, foot position when dancing ballet and position of the trailing foot when playing baseball and softball pitchers.

-- Tenderness can be felt at the opening of the sinus tarsi found outside the ankle.
+- Tenderness at the opening of the sinus tarsi found outside the ankle.

 - Difficulty running on a curve on the side of the affected ankle